Every time that I pick the brush up and start painting, I’m not here anymore, I’m not in the jail.

 Angus Abdullah (Noongar/Yamatji), became a painter through the Program

-Our Indigenous Arts Officer In Prisons provides targeted cultural and art resources to artists together with advice and encouragement as they develop their art practice.
+Our Indigenous Arts Officers In Prisons provide targeted cultural and art resources to artists together with advice and encouragement as they develop their art practice.

 170 Indigenous offenders participated in the In Prison program in 2016.